M Idioms

 make out (something)

-- distinguish/identify something, manage to see or read something
+- to distinguish or identify something, to manage to see or read something

 The ship captain could not make out the name of the other boat because of the fog.

-I was unable to make out the sign because I didn't have my glasses.
+I was unable to make out the sign because I did not have my glasses.

-- make something look different, change the style of something
+- to make something look different, to change the style of something

 We decided to make over our living room because we were tired of the old style.